almostearthling/when-command-docs/install.rst

 set up a fairly stable release with the recommended layout, and to let the user automatically update the software in the ordinary way.

-To add the repository, please issue
+To add the repository, you can simply issue

 ::